Pashaster12/laravel-admin-webpack-react/readme.md

 In admin panel you can:

--edit the admin's information
+- edit the admin's information
--CRUD site's pages
+- CRUD site's pages
--Manage site's images
+- manage site's images with UniSharp filemanager